-WASHINGTON (AP) — A federal appeals court in the District of Columbia on Friday refused the Trump administration's request to put a hold on a requirement that it allow transgender people to enlist in the military starting on Jan.
+RICHMOND, Va.
+(AP) — A federal appeals court in Virginia on Thursday denied a Trump administration request to delay a requirement that it begin allowing transgender people to enlist in the military on Jan.
 1.

 President Donald Trump tweeted in July that the federal government "will not accept or allow" transgender individuals to serve "in any capacity" in the military.
 That would reverse a 2016 policy change under President Barack Obama allowing transgender people to serve openly.